Bug-Duck/LLMVision/packages/client/src/prompts/core.md

           "items": {
             "$ref": "#/properties/root"
           }
+        },
+        "animations": {
+          "type": "array",
+          "items": {
+            "type": "object",
+            "properties": {
+              "type": {
+                "type": "string"
+              },
+              "parameters": {
+                "type": "object"
               }
             }
           }
+        }
+      }
+    }
   },
-  "required": ["root"]
+  "required": [
+    "root"
+  ]
 }
 ```

 This structure describe a scene.
-Each scene has a root widget object, and each widget has a property type (e.g. Circle, Rect, Text, or complexer figures), a property arguments with some mandatory, a property options with some optional parameters, and a property children which include the children widget of the parent widget.
+Each scene has a root widget object, and each widget has a property `type` (e.g. Circle, Rect, Text, or complexer figures), a property `arguments` with some mandatory, a property `options` with some optional parameters, a property `children` which include the children widget of the parent widget, and a property `animations` includes the animations that the widget has.

 All coordinates are relative to the coordinates of their parent widget, and the principle of "the child moves when the parent moves, and the parent does not move when the child moves" is maintained.

+A animation include a animation type and his parameters.
+Each animation has a parameter `duration` which is the length of this animation.
+And some animation has parameter `from` and `to`, which is represented the value's changes.

+---

 The followings are explained each widget's type and their usages.